 - Connection Quality

-Alarms List displays alarms and events that have been registered during the Studio being attached to master, in order of their appearance.
+Alarms List displays alarms, events, and emergencies that have been registered during the Studio being attached to master, in order of their appearance.
 Each message is provided with ID for better recognition, a time stamp to show when it happened, and a brief explanation of the problem or event.
 You can sort out the messages according to their severities and source.

 Online Chart Viewer

 Online Chart Viewer is an important diagnostic function of KPA EtherCAT Studio.
-The Viewer allows monitoring multiple channels from one or several slaves simultaneously.
+The Viewer allows to monitor multiple channels from one or several slaves simultaneously.
+It gets an opportunity to visualize the variables which are selected in the online mode.

 Taking snapshots reduces overall load on the system in order not to affect hard real-time performance.